Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06c-monitor-data-warehouse.md

-# Monitor a data warehouse in Microsoft Fabric
+# Lab 4: Monitor a data warehouse in Microsoft Fabric

+## Estimated duration: 30 minutes

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Data warehouses in Microsoft Fabric include dynamic management views that you can use to monitor activity and queries.

-This lab will take approximately **30** minutes to complete.
+In this hands-on lab, you will explore how to monitor a data warehouse in Microsoft Fabric.
+You will use dynamic management views (DMVs) to monitor current activity, running sessions, and queries.
+Additionally, you will use query insights to analyze historical query performance and trends within the data warehouse.

+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Explore dynamic management views
+- Task 2: Explore query insights

-## Explore dynamic management views
+## Task 1: Explore dynamic management views

 Microsoft Fabric data warehouses include dynamic management views (DMVs), which you can use to identify current activity in the data warehouse instance.

+In this task, you will query dynamic management views such as `sys.dm_exec_connections`, `sys.dm_exec_sessions`, and `sys.dm_exec_requests` to monitor active sessions, connections, and running queries.
+You will also simulate a long-running query and observe it through the DMVs.

 1. In the **sample-dw** data warehouse page, in the **New SQL query** drop-down list, select **New SQL query**.
 1. In the new blank query pane, enter the following Transact-SQL code to query the **sys.dm_exec_connections** DMV: